How to setup Local Storage

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.

 Every time you save your column settings, a new PHP file will be created in the provided folder.
 Once this hook is loaded, all column settings will be loaded from your directory.
-Any settings in your database will be loaded as read-only but can be made editable by creating a new copy, or by using our migration tool.
+Any settings in your database will be loaded as read-only but can be made editable by creating a new copy, or by using our migration script.

 When moving to a live-environment, you probably want your local file settings to be loaded as read-only and make the database the default storage engine again.
 The following hook allows you to easily switch between read-only storage or writable storage.